 Let’s Explore What “Corporate Veil-Piercing” or Tort Participation Means Under the CFA

 New Jersey law does not exempt corporate officers, even corporate employees who personally participate in consumer fraud.
-Published case law has held corporations/company officers, LLC members and employees each liable for CFA violations depending upon the facts of the case.
-New Jersey courts will apply the “corporate veil-piercing” or the “tort participation theory” to impose liability on officers, managing members or employees for various tort and contract claims.
-Thus, the CFA states that all those who take part in the fraudulent scheme companies and businesses can be held personally liable from owners all the way down to employees.
+Published case law has held corporations/company officers, LLC members, and employees each liable for CFA violations, depending on the facts of each case.
+New Jersey courts will apply the “corporate veil-piercing” or the “tort participation theory” to impose liability on officers, managing members, or employees for various tort and contract claims.
+Thus, the CFA states that all those who take part in the fraudulent scheme, companies and businesses, can be held personally liable, from owners all the way down to employees.

-Many individuals who incorporate as a corporation, LLC or limited partnership think that they are shielded from personal legal liability in the conduct of their business.
+Many individuals who incorporate as a corporation, LLC, or limited partnership think that they are shielded from personal legal liability in the conduct of their business.
 Sadly, they are mistaken.
 There are many circumstances under which they can be held personally liable.
-I have written extensively on the subject of “Piercing the Corporate Veil”, you can learn more by going to our blog page on this topic, Piercing the Corporate Veil.
-If you’re being threatened as an owner, employee or corporate officer by an individual under the Consumer Fraud Act and are anxious about your legal exposure, then please call Frederick P. Niemann, Esq. toll-free at (855) 376-5291 or email him fniemann@hnlawfirm.com.
+I have written extensively on the subject of “Piercing the Corporate Veil”.
+You can learn more on our blog page on this topic, Piercing the Corporate Veil.
+If you’re being threatened as an owner, employee, or corporate officer by an individual under the Consumer Fraud Act and are anxious about your legal exposure, then please call Frederick P. Niemann, Esq. at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 He welcomes your inquiries.

 Consumer Fraud Act Attorney Serving These New Jersey Counties: